Thulani/assessment/README.md

 ## License

-Thia project is not licensed
+This project is not licensed